anthony-khong/simulation_methods/README.md

 Each chapter comes with its own exercises and answers.
 I will be focusing more on computing and implementing the samplers rather than the mathematics.
 I will be using [Clojure](https://clojure.org/) in the answers.
 Contributions for other languages are welcomed!

+## Creating the PDFs

+[Install Docker](https://docs.docker.com/install/), and simply run the command `./run` in the root directory of the repository.

 ## Why Did I Decide To Write This?

 Some courses are life-changing.
 This happened to be one of such courses for me.
 ASM made me work intensively on computational statistics, and looking back, it undoubtedly set the trajectory of my career and brought me to where I am today.
 Aside from emotional attachments, the course was good fun and extremely enriching.
 Therefore, I am making it a mission to share it with everyone!